CPAN-Security/security.metacpan.org/_posts/2025-03-13-CPANSec-Retrospective-2024.md

 The news of CPANSec becoming CVE Numbering Authority (CNA) was saluted by community luminaries like Greg Kroah-Hartman (Linux kernel) and Daniel Stenberg (cURL) ([source](https://social.kernel.org/notice/ArVdrlmn4RNfxhSJhQ)).

+This was made possible thanks in particular to [STIGP](https://metacpan.org/author/STIGTSP) and [TIMLEGGE](https://metacpan.org/author/TIMLEGGE)

 ## Introduced a SECURITY Policy
 In parallel, CPANSec collectively pushed for authors to publish a Security Policy.